UltraEngine/Documentation/CPP/CreateBallAndSocketJoint.md

 # CreateBallAndSocketJoint

-This function creates a plane joint.
-Plane joints can be used to lock an entity to a plane, for 2D game physics.
+This function creates a ball and socket joint.

 ## Syntax